Reading time: minutes

 How Can We Change Unfair Trade Relations?

-Global trade system and capitalism go hand in hand, and have established a ruling system that is fundamentally rigged and exploitative system.
+Global trade system and capitalism go hand in hand, and have established a ruling system that is fundamentally rigged and exploitative.
 As both of them work within this logic, it comes with problems and challenges for activists looking to transform or abolish the system.
 The following conversation questions the current global trading system, illustrates progressive alternatives to trade relations, articulates the necessary changes to improve trade practices and relationships.

 This content is blocked due to your cookie settings.
 Click here to allow third-party cookies so you can see it